MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 --------------------------------------------------------------------------------------------------------------------
 ## Auth via headers (hapi-auth-basic)
 - the simplest possible way to authenticate is through the headers using [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic)
 - We'll use this for this section since it is simple and easy to read
 - A much better way to set auth is through session cookies, which we will cover in the next section

 ### Code  Overview
 - here is a helpful snippet straight from the [hapi docs](https://hapijs.com/tutorials/auth?lang=en_US) that uses hapi-auth-basic:

 ```
+js
 const Bcrypt = require('bcrypt');
 const Hapi = require('hapi');